ahmedTouati/kubectl-regex/README.md

  (safe, no catastrophic backtracking)

  ### 💡 Tired of long shell pipelines just to clean up resources?
-Instead of typing something like:
+Instead of typing something like to delete all pods that contain "app" in current namespace:

 ```bash
 kubectl get pods | grep "app" | awk '{print $1}' | xargs kubectl delete pods